connorskees/connorskees.github.io/content/avx-png-filter.md

 test tests::bench_sub_sse2            ... bench:      86,573 ns/iter (+/- 1,004)
 ```

 Pretty much no improvement.
-We more or less wrote by hand what LLVM already optimized our naive implementation to.
+We more or less wrote by hand what LLVM already optimized our naive implementation to be.
 It could be that we missed something in porting the C code, but that seems unlikely.
 In general, it doesn't seem that we can get a massive win here.

 About a year ago, I had the idea to try solving the PNG filters using AVX and AVX2.
 AVX enables us to operate on 32 bytes at a time, compared to our current implementation that operates on at most 4 bytes at a time.
 If we're able to use AVX registers and instructions, we'd be able to operate on 8x the number of bytes as existing implementations of the filters.

-After playing around with the problem for a while, I realized that decoding the `sub` filter can be pretty trivially reduced down to a pretty well-studied problem called [prefix sum](https://en.wikipedia.org/wiki/Prefix_sum).
+After playing around with the problem for a while, I realized that decoding the `sub` filter can be pretty trivially reduced down to a pretty well-studied problem called [prefix sum](https://en.wikipedia.org/wiki/Prefix_sum)[^1].
 Prefix sum happens to be extremely easy to compute in parallel, which makes our problem a lot simpler.

 The idea behind parallel prefix sum is that you can trivially subdivide the problem and then combine the results of the separate executions.
 Let's take a simple example:

 Given an array `[1, 2, 3, 4]`, the serial solution would be to just loop over the entire array.
 In a parallel version, we can split this array into `[1, 2]` and `[3, 4]` and compute the prefix sums separately.
 Then, we can take the last element of the first array and add it to each element in the second array.
 We'll call this the accumulate step.

 So after executing the prefix sum step, we end up with the two arrays `[1, 3]` and `[3, 7]`.
 Then we apply the accumulate step and end up with two arrays `[1, 3]` and `[6, 10]`.
-Combining them get `[1, 3, 6, 10]` which is the correct prefix sum result we're looking for.
+Combining them, we get `[1, 3, 6, 10]` which is the correct prefix sum result we're looking for.

-This sounds like we're doing more work -- and we are.
+This sounds like we're doing more work — and we are.
 But these kinds of operations are really fast in SIMD, so the actual number of instructions per byte is significantly less than in the scalar solution.

 [Algorithmica has a pretty good explanation of vectorized prefix sum](https://en.algorithmica.org/hpc/algorithms/prefix/) that goes quite a bit deeper than we need to for this problem, but is a great read if you're interested in learning more.

 We'll actually end up with something that looks very similar to their first vectorized example.
 The only difference is that the algorithm presented by algorithmica operates on 32-bit integers in sequence, while we want to operate on 8-bit bytes offset by `bpp`.
-When `bpp` is 4, this looks strikingly similar to just adding 32 bit integers.
+When `bpp` is 4, this looks strikingly similar to just adding 32-bit integers.

 For the accumulate step, we're going to use `_mm256_extract_epi32`.
 I wasn't able to port their accumulate implementation very well, but I'd assume it compiles down to roughly the same thing.